mitchell-lang/docs/tutorials/tutorial-gbdt.md

 This tutorial will walk you through the process of implementing an algorithm for gradient boosted decision trees in Mitchell.
-This implementation will make use of the Mitchell Classification and Regression Trees (CART) and Decision Trees (DT) libraries, as well as the [LibSVM-compatible](https://xgboost.readthedocs.io/en/latest/tutorials/input_format.html) file reader from the Mitchell IO libraries.
+This implementation will make use of the Mitchell Classification and Regression Trees (CART) and Decision Tree libraries, as well as the [LibSVM-compatible](https://xgboost.readthedocs.io/en/latest/tutorials/input_format.html) file reader from the Mitchell IO libraries.